prat118/MovieMads/README.md

   $ npm install @ionic-native/network --save

+For adding "moment" library, you need to go to the directory where your project resides, and then run the following command,

+  $ npm install moment --save

 If done with all the steps mentioned above, you can run the project on browser using

   $ ionic serve